 How Does Your Macro Calculation Compare To Your Diet?

-Whether you want to gain or lose weight, the first thing you need to start doing is tracking your food intake and comparing it to your daily macro recommendation.
+Whether you want to gain muscle mass or lose weight and body fat, the first thing you need to start doing is tracking your food intake and comparing it to your daily macro recommendation.

-Rather than guess your way to your weight goals, take the more scientific approach that won’t even require a dietitian.
+Rather than guess your way to your weight goals, take the more scientific approach that won’t even require dietitians or nutrition experts.